deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 ## UQ: Mean-variance Estimation (MVE)

 <p align="justify">
-For UQ, we use a mean-variance estimation (MVE) NN to predict the Einstein radius $\theta_\mathrm{E}$ and its aleatoric uncertainty $\sigma_\mathrm{al}$.
+For UQ, we use a mean-variance estimation (MVE) network to predict the Einstein radius $\theta_\mathrm{E}$ and its aleatoric uncertainty $\sigma_\mathrm{al}$.
 Scientific analysis requires an estimate of uncertainty on measurements.
 We adopt an approach known as mean-variance estimation, which seeks to estimate the variance and control regression by minimizing the beta negative log-likelihood loss.
 </p>

 &nbsp;